trcook/ncaa_2016/README.md

   # The name of the element here should correspond to the name of the name of
   # the column for the feature in the datafile (e.g. some_file.csv should have a
   # column named RPI).
+output_file: submission.csv
+# this is where the submission csv will be generated relative to repo root.

 ```